cauebs/capitu/README.md

 # capitu
-My personal screen capture assistant for Wayland.
+My personal screen capture assistant for Sway.

 If you intend to use this, drop an issue and I'll try to make it more presentable.